hrnrxb/IAUCourseExp_Adviser_bot/README.md

 This bot lets students ask questions like:

-> "How is Dr. Ahmadi for Data Structures?"
+> "How is Dr. X for Data Structures?"
 > "Any reviews about Digital Logic class?"
+> "Sort best to worst professors of fuzzy system for me"

 It instantly searches a **vectorized database** of real student experiences and returns relevant, cited feedback from the Telegram channel.